Instant Pot Beef Tallow: The Easiest Nose-to-Tail Skill You’ll Ever Learn

 No spattering.
 No scorching.
 No pot watching.

-Just a slow, gentle melt that produces a pure, snow-white tallow once cooled.
+Just a steady melt that produces a pure, snow-white tallow once cooled.

 What You Need